biicode/docs/c++/building.rst

   + **${BII_LIB_DEPS}** Dependencies to other libraries (user2_block2, user3_blockX)
   + **${BII_LIB_SYSTEM_HEADERS}** System linking requirements as windows.h, pthread.h, etc
   + **${BII_exe_name_SRC}**  List of files belonging to an exe. "exe_name" has this pattern: **path_to_mainfile**.
 EX: For the block *lasote/game* if there is a main.cpp in a folder named "src" the variable will be: "BII_src_main_SRC"
+ + **${BII_BLOCK_EXES}**: List of targets that represent the executables (mains) defined in this block.
+If you want to prevent biicode to create an EXE target, remove first from this list.
+ If you want to prevent biicode to create an EXE target, remove first from this list.

 After ``INIT_BIICODE_BLOCK()`` call, we can use, modify, or override the values of these variables.